howerj/web.anapnea/txt/bloat.md

 their performance numerically although there will come a time when you can not squeeze out any more entropy from the source and hopefully we will standardize on only a few formats.

+[content]: http://justinjackson.ca/words.html "This is a web page by Justin Jackson"